Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ## Managing record folders

 There are various options available to help you manage record folders.
-These are available to users with the appropriate capabilities.
+These are available to users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %}.

 In the File Plan hover over a record folder to display the available actions.
 The standard actions available are shown.
 Additional options are available dependant on the stage a folder is at in the retention schedule.
 See the relevant topics for further details.